CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 * The gatekeepers should observe and control all movement of persons at the gate and at all other entrances.
 * Supported by video surveillance, remote doors and gates can be monitored and controlled by the gatekeepers (see chapter 3.2 Video surveillance).
 * The gatekeepers must be familiar with the employees.
-It is recommended that also known persons legitimize the gatekeepers, so z.
+It is recommended that well-known persons legitimize the gatekeepers, so z.
 B. show a house card.
-If an employee leaves the institution or changes his / her position within the institution, the gatekeepers must also be informed as of when this employee is to be denied admission or if access authorizations change.
+If an employee leaves the institution or changes his / her position within the institution, the gatekeepers must also be informed as of when this employee is to be refused admission or if access authorizations change.
 * Unknown persons ("even the new boss") have to identify themselves with the gatekeepers.
 * In a visitor's book the access of foreign persons to the building can be documented.
 Issuance of visitor badges or visitor tickets is to be considered.
 * Visitors should be accompanied to the visitors or picked up at the gate.
 If visitors are allowed to enter the building unaccompanied, it must first be verified that this is possible without any security concerns.
 The respective framework conditions must be documented in advance.
 For example, a list could be kept of trustworthy long-stay visitors who are allowed to enter the building unaccompanied after receiving a visitor's badge.
-* When the gate is open 24 hours a day, alarming and supervising technology can always or only outside normal working hours accumulate.
+* When the gate is open 24 hours a day, alarming and supervising technology may always or only outside normal working hours accumulate.
 On the basis of alarm lists for the messages, the gatehouse forwards the messages to responsible employees or external authorities in charge.
 The working conditions of the gatekeepers and the security personnel are to be designed for the task perception.
 The task description must stipulate bindingly what tasks the janitors or employees of the security service play in conjunction with other protective measures (eg building security after business or office hours, arming of the alarm system, control of exterior doors and windows).

 When defining the tasks, it must be taken into account that the assigned tasks do not open any security gaps.
 If a gate is occupied by only one gatekeeper and he has no opportunity to temporarily close the gate, he may not be instructed or allowed to accompany visitors to certain visitors.